Faymir/Ocaml-FordFulkerson/README.md

 ### To run existing tests
 1. Go to the src folder

-2. run one of the following functions
+2. run one of the following commands

 `.test1`  for Max Flow problem